zackstout/beatles-songwriting/README.md

 ### The 5-4-3-2-1 return to base

 - (p.
-20) All you need is love, and I will (more disguised, 0:57)
+20) All you need is love, which goes G-D-Em (so we have F# in the bassline)
+- ✅ I will (more disguised, 0:57)
-- All together now (0:52), You've got to hide your love away (0:35)
+- ✅ All together now (0:52) - pretty subtle
+- ✅ You've got to hide your love away (0:35) - yeah, very pronounced
-- She came in through the bathroom window (transition into the song), orchestrates a key switch this time
+- ✅ She came in through the bathroom window (transition into the song), orchestrates a key switch this time
-- Penny lane shows how the V7 can be used to change/modulate to new keys
+- ✅ Penny lane shows how the V7 can be used to change/modulate to new keys, in and out of chorus at 0:33 and 0:50
-- Back in the USSR (intro chord)
+- ✅ Back in the USSR (intro chord)
 - 'tonic-to-dominant' opening gambit in Hey Jude, Let it Be, Oh!
 Darling

 ### Beyond the V7 - extensions, additions and alterations

 #### 'Extension' to a V chord: The dominant 9th chord

-- If I fell (0:58)
+- ✅ If I fell (0:58)

 #### 'Addition' to a V: The major 6th chord

+- ✅ end of She Loves you (Yeah yeah yeah yeah....)
-- What you're doing (climax of bridge)
+- ✅ What you're doing (climax of bridge), 1:44

 #### Alteration to a V: The augmented 5th

 - 7#5 chord
-- It's only love ("My oh my", 0:15)
+- ✅ It's only love ("My oh my", 0:15)
+- ✅ Ask me why, 0:48
-- Oh!
-Darling (1:39) and From me to you (0:47)
+- ✅ Oh!
+Darling (first chord and 1:39) and
+- ✅ From me to you (0:47)

 #### The 4:3 suspension

 - 7sus4 chord
+- Used as a nice little embellishment
-- If i needed someone (0:51), For no one (0:37), Lady madonna (0:42)
+- ✅ If i needed someone (0:51), "now I'm too much in love..."
+- ✅ For no one (0:37), "a love that should have lasted years.."
+- ✅ Lady madonna (0:42), "see how they run.."
-- We can work it out (melody line)
+- ✅ We can work it out (melody line)

 #### 'Exotic intensifiers' -- the sharpened 9th, the flattened 9th

 - 7#9 chord, 7b9 chord
-- You can't do that (0:22)
+- ✅ You can't do that (0:22), melody creates the #9
-- I me Mine (0:27)
+- ✅ I me Mine (0:27), "coming on strong", same thing, melody creates it.

 #### 'Double' alteration to a V: The 7#5#9

-- Drive my car (leaves the V hanging)
+- ✅ Drive my car (leaves the V hanging), "but you can do something in between"
+- The melody adds both these "color" notes

 ---

 ## Chapter 2: The Three-Chord Trick and the Blues (p.
 32)

 - Main idea is I-IV-V-IV-I (Wild Thing, e.g.)
-- In spite of all the danger
+- ✅ In spite of all the danger

 ### The 12-bar blues

-- For You Blue
+- ✅ For You Blue

 #### Creating the D7, G7 and A7 chords in a blues